 A. PURPOSE

-To outline the City of Galion Health Department’s policy and procedures for the authorization, payment and reimbursement of expenses incurred in the performance of official Employer business.
+To outline the Galion City Health Department’s policy and procedures for the authorization, payment and reimbursement of expenses incurred in the performance of official Employer business.

 B. POLICY

 1. Application of Policy: The following policy applies to all employees.
 This policy also applies to elected officials and their employees.